 - Health promotion and environmental improvement activities.

-Indigenous Health, Primary and Community Care, Australian Government Department of Health and Aged Care; Trachoma Surveillance and Control Reference Group; Population Health Unit, Western NSW Local Health District; Aboriginal Medical Services Alliance Northern Territory; Public Health Unit, Central Australia Health Service, Northern Territory Department of Health; Primary Health Care (Outreach/Remote), Central Australia Health Service, Northern Territory Department of Health; Aboriginal Health Council of South Australia; Eyre and Far North Local Health Network, SA Health; Communicable Diseases Branch, Queensland Health; WA State Trachoma Reference Group; Aboriginal Community Controlled Health Services; Communicable Disease Control Directorate, Department of Health WA; Environmental Health Directorate, Department of Health WA; Goldfields Population Health Unit, WA Country Health Service; Kimberley Population Health Unit, WA Country Health Service; Midwest Population Health Unit, WA Country Health Service; Pilbara Population Health Unit, WA Country Health Service.
+National Trachoma Surveillance and Control Reference Group; First Nations Health Division, Australian Government Department of Health and Aged Care; Population Health Unit, Western NSW Local Health District; Aboriginal Medical Services Alliance Northern Territory and affiliates; Public Health Unit, Central Australia Health Service, Northern Territory Department of Health; Primary Health Care (Outreach/Remote), Central Australia Health Service, Northern Territory Department of Health; Indigenous Eye Health Unit, The University of Melbourne; Aboriginal Health Council of South Australia and affiliates; Eyre and Far North Local Health Network, SA Health; Communicable Diseases Branch, Queensland Health; WA State Trachoma Reference Group; Aboriginal Health Council of Western Australia and affiliates; Communicable Disease Control Directorate, Department of Health WA; Environmental Health Directorate, Department of Health WA; Goldfields Population Health Unit, WA Country Health Service; Kimberley Population Health Unit, WA Country Health Service; Midwest Population Health Unit, WA Country Health Service; Pilbara Population Health Unit, WA Country Health Service.

 Australian Government Department of Health and Aged Care.